muhammadarash1997/attendance-platform/README.md

 - JSON Web Token

 ## Usecases
-1. Employee were be able to register and login
+1. Employee were be able to register and login.
-2. Employee were be able to check in
+2. Employee were be able to check in attendance.
-    - Employee were be able to add activity
+    - Employee were be able to add activity.
-    - Employee were be able to edit activity
+    - Employee were be able to edit activity.
-    - Employee were be able to delete activity
+    - Employee were be able to delete activity.
-3. Employee were be able to check out
+3. Employee were be able to check out attendance.
-4. Employee were be able to get activities history by date
+4. Employee were be able to get activities history by date.
-5. Employee were be able to get attendance history
+5. Employee were be able to get attendance history.
-6. Employee were be able to logout
+6. Employee were be able to logout.

+## Code Structure
+The design contains several layers and components and very much similar to onion or clean architecture attempt.